venkatesh777-oss/Vending_Machine/README.md

-# 💰 Vending Machine using Verilog HDL
+# 💰 verilog implementation of Vending Machine using FSM architecture

 ## 🧾 Abstract
 This project presents the design and simulation of a **Vending Machine** using **Verilog HDL**.